StellaZare/CityAverage/README.md

 There is error handling for the call to fopen()

 ### Inconsistencies in Data
-If a line in the data file is empty the line will be
+If a line in the data file is empty the line will be ignored If a line does not have exactly 2 elements it will be ignored

 ## Single vs. Multithreaded Processing
 When ./averageCities is run as a single threaded process each file is opened, read and data printed before the next file is processed.